Mo - Do: 8 - 16 Uhr

-Our society today is shot through by technical innovations.
-One progress is chasing the next and developments keep accelerating.
-From apps for Smartphones to on-boar computers in cars, to controls in power plants - the disciplines of computer science and electrical engineering ensure smooth, secure and comfortable use of technology everywhere.
+Our society today is permeated by technical innovations.
+One innovation is quickly followed by the next and development keeps accelerating.
+From apps for smartphones to on-board computers in cars to controls in power plants, Computer Science ensures the smooth, secure and convenient use of technology everywhere.

-This is also offered as a degree program with integrated practical training (studies + practical work in a company).
+Also offered as a dual study program with practical integration (degree program + practical work in the company).

-The profession of a Computer Scientist includes diverse activities involving participation in projects to explore fundamental issues, or to develop, operate and maintain complex systems of information processing.
-This includes many industries such as Information and communication industry, the media industry, medical technology and health care industry, the manufacturing industry or the automotive and automotive supply industry.
+The profession of a computer scientist includes diverse activities involving participation in projects to explore fundamental issues or to develop, operate and maintain complex information processing systems.
+This includes many industries such as the information and communication industry, the media industry, medical technology and health care, the manufacturing industry or the automotive and automotive supply industry.